robhost/UPDIAN/README.rst

 dist-upgrades) as Updian shows up in the webfrontend.

 For every server Updian creates an logfile, so you're always informed about updates made.
-The logfiles are available through the web frontend.
+The logfiles are available through the webfrontend.

 Requirements